codefit-consulting/codefit-consulting.github.io/_portfolio/project4.md

 their main tool for day-to-day activities.
 They report that it saves them a lot of time over the old spreadsheet approach, and has made the work less stressful thanks to the automatic issue detection.
-The interface has also proved to be a useful planning tool for the product team, who use it to test out scenarios for future trips.
+The interface has also proved to be a useful planning tool for the product team, who use it to explore scenarios for future trips.

 ---